 Whoopi & Maya

 Now, let’s get into specific topical cannabis products that have received rave reviews from customers and publications.
 First, we’ve got the Whoopi & Maya Soak, infused with cannabis, epsom salt, and lavender.
 Whoopi & Maya products are for sale all over California and some parts of Colorado.
-This soak, in particular, is said to relieve pain associated with menstrual cramps and PMS.
+This soak, in particular, is said to minimize pain associated with menstrual cramps and PMS.
 Epsom salts have been popular in baths for years.
-They are said to promote better sleep, aid in digestion, and reduce pain and swelling.
+They are said to promote better sleep, aid in digestion, and potentially reduce pain and swelling.
 The only con to this product is that you can’t use it outside the bathtub.

 De Le Beuth

 Speaking of bath time, we have to tell you about De La Beuth, also known as the company that makes cannabis-infused bath bombs.
 No, you’re not dreaming.
 This is real life.
-Creator Leanne Friedman was shocked to find there were no cannabis-based bath bombs on the market and was inspired, by her family’s history of skin cancer and sensitivity, to create one.
+Creator Leanne Friedman was shocked to find there were no cannabis-based bath bombs on the market and was inspired, by her family’s history of skin sensitivity, to create one.
 Friedman explained to LA Weekly that “the heat of the water allows the product to penetrate into the skin deeper while soothing muscle aches and pains, and alleviating dry skin.”

 If you’re looking for something small that you can throw in your purse or backpack, check out the all-natural Buzz Balm by Budsuds.
-This little guy is a High Times award-winning skin salve infused with cannabinoids to help decrease pain while you heal.
+This little guy is a High Times award-winning skin salve infused with cannabinoids to that might help decrease pain while you heal.
 Like Tiger Balm, you can rub this stuff all over your body or any place you feel pain.
 If you’re worried about any toxic or harsh chemicals, you can breathe easy knowing there’s only shea butter, beeswax, and jojoba oil inside.

 For the days you’re feeling extra dirty and need a little exfoliation, reach for Liddie’s Infused Coffee Scrub.
 Keep in mind that this product is primarily used for skin health and appearance — it doesn’t do much for pain or inflammation.
-This powerful scrub is packed with all the good stuff, from coconut oil to THC to organic sugar, cinnamon, honey, vanilla extract, and coffee.
+This powerful scrub is packed with all the good stuff, from coconut oil to THC to organic sugar, cinnamon, honey, vanilla etract, and coffee.
 It honestly sounds more like a dessert than a personal product.
 It smells so good you’re probably going to want to try to eat it.

-Patch Up Your Pain
+Patch up Your Pain